21st Century Policing

 - The Department’s Internship Program offers an inclusive, high-quality, safe and advanced educational experience for students considering a career in Law Enforcement.

-- The Explorer Program is an opportunity for youth to learn about the duties and responsibilities of a police officer.
+- The Cadet Program is an opportunity for youth to learn about the duties and responsibilities of a police officer.

 - A Strategic Response Unit was created to proactively solve specific policing and community concerns and reduce victimization through the use of analytics, strategy, education, enforcement and positive community interactions.